HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

 Left arrow key - Move to the left
 Right arrow key - Move to the right
 Up arrow key - Jump
-Down arrow key - Drop down platforms/Dash down
 Space Bar - Punch
 A - Use Fireball
 S - Use Waterfall
-D - Use Leaf Dash
+D - Use Leaf Dash (Hold to charge - Will dash when the key is released)